-BACKSTORY: The Magic Kingdom Club started in 1957 as an early Annual Passport program to the park that allowed Organizations to purchase memberships for their employees, encouraging families to visit the parks by giving them discounts.
+BACKSTORY: The Magic Kingdom Club started in 1957 as an early Annual Passport program to the park that offered memberships free of charge both for companies and their employees, encouraging families to visit the parks by giving them discounts.
 By 1971, the opening of Walt Disney World allowed the MKC to expand its membership and the amount of benefits offered.
 According to the 1976 Membership Guide, year-round membership included admission to both Disneyland and WDW and could be used by any family member.
 At this time, tickets were needed for almost every attraction, and Magic Kingdom Club members had access to specially priced ticket books.
 However, parking was not included in the special price!
 Travel packages included special pricing for trips to the Caribbean and Hawaii, as well as 10% discounts at 400 Howard Johnson Motor Lodges.
 Cypress Gardens in Florida and American International Rent-A-Car joined in the program by offering discounts to MKC members.
 At WDW, MKC members received discounts at the Lake Buena Vista Hotel Plaza as well as the three golf courses.
 Not to be outdone, The Disneyland Hotel in Anaheim also gave special nightly discounts.
 The Disney News was the official magazine for MKC families at an additional cost of $2 for three years (12 issues).
 At one point, the MKC had approximately 6 million members, culled from 30,000+ companies.
 In the 1980’s, the MKC Gold Card was added, providing membership for a fee to those who didn’t work for a participating company, and the Magic Years Club for seniors.
 MKC was eliminated in 2000, replaced by the short-lived fee-based Disney Club.
 The Devlin Family was kind enough to allow me to scan their family collection of Magic Kingdom Club photos.

 Prices for high quality photo prints of the images on my site can be found on my main Photography page.
 The social media buttons below will help you connect to Daveland for more creativity & fun!